General cyclic covers and their Thomae formula: Introduction

 Let $K_{z_0}$ be the Riemann's constant and let $\theta(z,\tau)$ be the Riemann theta function.
 Then and there exists a complex number $\alpha$ not depending on $\tau$ such that:

 where $\det C$ is a certain determinant of the $g\times g$ matrix of non normalized holomorphic differentials evaluated at $a_i, 1\leq i\leq g$ and

 and $\{\alpha\}$ is the fractional part of $\alpha.$ \end{thm} the theorem is a generalization of the work started by [BR],[Na] and [EG].
-Using methods from String and Quantum field theory Bershadsky and Radul generalized the Thomae formula for hyper-elliptic covers for a non singular covers of the sphere i.e. when $R_i=1$ and the number of branch points $m$ is a multiple of $N.$ [Na] gave a more rigorous proof for the formula suggested by [BR] while [EG] modified Nakayashiki's method and treated a special singular case.
+Using methods from String and Quantum field theory Bershadsky and Radul generalized Thomae formula for hyper-elliptic covers to a non singular covers of the sphere i.e. when $R_i=1$ and the number of branch points $m$ is a multiple of $N.$ [Na] gave a more rigorous proof for the formula suggested by [BR] while [EG] modified Nakayashiki's method and treated a special singular case.
 In this note we follow the approach of [Na] to prove the formula we stated above.
-In the first part of the paper we show that the Riemann theta function doesn't vanish on the images of the divisors we defined above.
-In the second part of the paper we modify [Na] to the case when $(R_i,N)=1$ and $\sum_{i=1}^m R_i=0 \bmod N.$ As far as we know it provides Thomae formula for the most wide class of cyclic covers of the Sphere.
+First we show that the Riemann theta function doesn't vanish on the images of the divisors we defined above.
+Then we modify [Na] to the case when $(R_i,N)=1$ and $\sum_{i=1}^m R_i=0 \bmod N.$ As far as we know it provides Thomae formula for widest class of cyclic covers of the Sphere.

 The main idea of [Na] is to produce an integrable differential equation that describes the variation of the logarithm of the theta function with respect to the branch points.
-This is accomplished by constructing certain analytic quantities of the Riemann surfaces locally ( as algebraic expressions supported by local coordinates around the branch points) and comparing them to the global expression as derived in [Fa].
+[Na] constructs certain analytic quantities of the Riemann surfaces locally ( as algebraic expressions supported by local coordinates around the branch points) and compares them to the global expression as derived in [Fa].
 Equating the expansions of the global and the local constructions produces the result.
 We carry this program below.
 It turns out that the general case of cyclic covers we handle doesn't differ much from the case considered by [Na] and [BR].